two-pack/redmine_auto_assign_group/README.md

 License
 =======

 This plugin is released under the GPL v2 license.
-See LICENSE.txt for more information.
+See [LICENSE](/LICENSE) for more information.

 Copyright
 =========